MaTriXy/ChatParser/README.md

 An issue we're running to at StreamJar is everybody handles their chats completely different.
 Which when you want to support lots of different services in the same way, it can cause less than ideal situations.

 ## Quick Note.
-Smashcast has it's quirks, one being that they send no information on emotes with the chat event.
+Smashcast has its quirks, one being that they send no information on emotes with the chat event.
 Handling API requests is out of the scope of this module but you can find the emotes at `https://www.smashcast.tv/api/chat/emotes/luket.json`.
 Once you've got (and possibly cached) the JSON call the following to make the module aware.
 ```
 parser.loadSmashcastEmotes(object);
 ```